wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ### Determining the Biometry Status

-In case the biometry is present and allowed by the user, you should trigger transaction signging using the biometry right away.
+In case the biometry is present and allowed by the user, you should trigger transaction signing using the biometry right away.
 To check the status of the biometry, you can use the following logic:

 ```swift
 if PA2Keychain.canUseBiometricAuthentication && status.remainingAttempts > 2 && self.autoTriggerBiometry {